 The XM-7626 functional trainer is a nice piece of equipment to add to your home gym.
 It has quick-adjust pulleys with 19 settings spaced 3.5” apart with a number of attachments.

 The FT comes with two 8″ hand straps, a pair of 17″ long strap handles, a 23″ tricep rope, a short bar and a 42″ long bar, leg extension leg curl strap and an ankle strap.

 There is a built-in split grip pull-up bar.
 A workout poster 24” x 34” describes 36 workout exercises.

-As with the majority of well built functional training systems, the build is of heavy duty 11-gauge 2″ x 3″ welded steel mainframe construction.
-Hard durable plastic with steel bearings making the pull-up rig and pulley system very smooth.
+As with the majority of well-built functional training systems, the build is of heavy-duty 11-gauge 2″ x 3″ welded steel mainframe construction.
+Hard durable plastic with steel bearings makes the pull-up rig and pulley system very smooth.